Configure a SQL Server Availability Group for read-scale on Linux

 Fail over the primary replica on a read-scale Availability Group

-Each AG has only one primary replica.
+Each availability group has only one primary replica.
 The primary replica allows reads and writes.
 To change which replica is primary, you can fail over.
-In an AG for high availability, the cluster manager automates the failover process.
-In an AG with cluster type NONE, the failover process is manual.
+In an availability group for high availability, the cluster manager automates the failover process.
+In an availability group with cluster type NONE, the failover process is manual.

-There are two ways to fail over the primary replica in an AG with cluster type NONE:
+There are two ways to fail over the primary replica in an availability group with cluster type NONE:

 - Forced manual failover with data loss